dghighfill/flyway-demo/README.md

 ![](assets/workbench_4.png)

 ## Conclusion
-So just by adding some versioning files you can easily create tables and the rows for your database.
+So just by adding some versioned files, you can easily create tables and the rows for your database.

 If you really want to start clean each time, you can stack the commands like the following.